jerome-trc/viletech/spec/lith-ref.md

 `==`: logical equality comparison.
 `!=`: logical negative comparison.
 `~==`: logical approximate equality comparison.
-Can be used on strings to test case-insensitive equality and on floating-point numbers to check for equality with a small tolerance margin.
+Can be used on strings to test case-insensitive equality and on floating-point numbers to check for equality with a small tolerance margin (TBD).
+`~!=`: logical approximate inequality comparison.

 ## Annotations